Nobody wants bigger government

 Health Care

-Hundreds of thousands of Tennesseans don’t have health insurance but don’t qualify for TennCare.
-As a result, Tennesseans are sicker than most Americans and have more medical debt, and our rural hospitals are closing because patients can’t pay their medical bills.
-Every year our Republican-led government turns away billions in our own federal tax dollars that would address these problems by expanding Medicaid.
-There’s no logical reason why.
+Hundreds of thousands of Tennesseans don’t have private health insurance but also don’t qualify for government insurance.
+As a result, Tennesseans are sicker and have more medical debt than most Americans, and our rural hospitals are closing because patients can’t pay their bills.
+Tennessee has turned away $22B, our own federal tax dollars, that would have addressed these problems.
+We should join the forty states that have expanded Medicaid.
+It’s the right and smart thing to do.
+When people can’t get the health care they need, we all pay.

 DONATE HERE